foxfire667/ChartingHub/README.md

 Both of these editors are viable, but it's widely recommended to start with ArrowVortex, as it is significantly easier to pick up and learn for the majority of people.

-_As a side note, ArrowVortex also supports .osu files, which means you can open a .osu file in AV, and save it as a .sm for converting_
+_As a side note, ArrowVortex also supports .osu files, which means you can open a .osu file in AV, and save it as a .sm for converting, but functionality for this feature is a little buggy, and can cause severe desync, so be careful with it._

 ### Basic editor setup guides